-St. Patrick’s day is celebrated all over the world where communities are largely Irish, however those who are Irish at heart join in the festivities in honouring the patron Saint of Ireland, Saint Patrick.
+St. Patrick’s day is a celebration of the Irish culture and is celebrated on March 17, all over the world where communities are largely Irish.
+Those who are Irish at heart, join in the festivities with a few green beers.

-St. Patrick was born to British parents.
-In his teens, he was kidnapped by Irish raiders and taken to Ireland.
+St. Patrick was born to British parents and in his teens, he was kidnapped by Irish raiders and taken to Ireland.
 For the next six years, he was forced to tend sheep in solitude.
 He turned to Christianity from his original Pagan background.
 He eventually escaped back to Britain.
 After completing his religious training, he returned to Ireland to tend the Christians living there and evangelize the pagan Irish.

 St. Patrick’s Day is an official holiday in both Ireland and in Montserrat, the “Emerald Isle of the Caribbean,” a location that was settled by Irish immigrants.